-When I returned from my African Safari last week I was brimming with stories to tell about close-up encounters with zebras necking, elephants trumpeting in the sunset, cheetahs facing off with hyenas, giraffes we watched grazing from trees during an early morning hot air balloon ride, lions mating, and hippos I could hear frolicking in the river nearby as I drifted off to sleep in my tent...
+When I returned from my African Safari last week, I was brimming with stories to tell.
+Stories about close-up encounters with zebras necking, elephants trumpeting in the sunset, and cheetahs facing off with hyenas.
+Then there were the giraffes we watched graze from trees during an early morning hot air balloon ride, lions mating, and hippos I could hear frolicking in the river nearby as I drifted off to sleep in my tent.

-A member of the Maasai Tribe in eastern Kenya, against all odds she has become the first woman to be named the Chief Administrator of the Masai Mara National Reserve in eastern Kenya.
-In a culture where the power is still stacked in the favor of men, this is a very big deal.
+A member of the Maasai Tribe in eastern Kenya, against all odds, Christine has become the first woman to be named the Chief Administrator of the Masai Mara National Reserve in east Kenya.
+In a culture where the power is still sadly stacked in favor of men, this is a huge deal.

 One of the charms of the Maasai is the extent to which they have resisted change.
-Traditions are still pretty firmly intact, making it one of the few places I’ve visited in all of my travels where you truly feel like you are stepping back in time, privy to an authentic cultural experience—not just an impressive show put on for tourists.
+Traditions are still pretty firmly intact, making it feel like you are stepping back in time, privy to an authentic cultural experience (not just an impressive show put on for tourists).

-But as is often the case with us curious humans, there is no light without shadow, and that is true with the Maasai people, too.
+But as is often the case with us curious humans, there is no light without shadow, which is true with the Maasai people.

-The women of the Maasai are still largely viewed as property.
-It is common for a father to sell his young daughter, at as early as 8 years old, into wedlock in exchange for a few cows.
+The women of the Maasai are still primarily viewed as property.
+It is common for a father to sell his young daughter, as early as eight years old, into wedlock in exchange for a few cows.

 This is where Christine comes in.

-While any amount is appreciated, for $500 a year you can fully sponsor one young girl, and receive regular updates and communication on her progress, including from the young girl herself.
-If you are interested in making a contribution, no matter how big or how small, ask me how.
+While any amount is appreciated, for $500 a year, you can fully sponsor one young girl and receive regular updates and communication on her progress, including communication from the young girl herself.
+If you are interested in contributing, no matter how big or how small, ask me how.

 And she did.

-When I met Christine I was traveling with a group of about 10 other women.
+When I met Christine, I was traveling with a group of about ten other women.
 She brought us all to tears when we realized her sister, this sweet woman who had been waiting on us at our camp for several days by that point, was one of the girls she had stepped in to save and protect.

-Married off (i.e. sold) at age 14 to an abusive husband, Josephine had been beaten several times, the last time so severely with a club to the back of the head that she lay in a coma for months.
+Married off (i.e., sold) at age 14 to an abusive husband, Josephine was beaten several times, the last time so severely (with a club to the back of the head) that she lay in a coma for months.

 Christine took her in and gave her shelter and protection, just like she has so many other young girls.

-What's most amazing about these two women is not just that they survived these experiences, but that they didn't let it dim their light.
+What is most remarkable about these two women is not just that they survived these experiences, but that they didn't let it dim their light.

-Today I want to honor and acknowledge the amazing women around the world, so many of whom (like Josephine) suffer in silence—as well as the many others (like Christine) that are taking it upon themselves to do something about it.
+Today I honor and acknowledge the amazing women worldwide, so many of whom (like Josephine) suffer in silence, as well as the many others (like Christine) who are taking it upon themselves to do something about it.

 “A strong woman stands up for herself.
 A stronger woman stands up for everyone else.” –Unknown